Clement Attlee: Leader of the Opposition

 George Lansbury, a committed pacifist, resigned as the Leader of the Labour Party at the 1935 Party Conference on 8 October, after delegates voted in favour of sanctions against Italy for its aggression against Abyssinia.
 Lansbury had strongly opposed the policy, and felt unable to continue leading the party.
 Taking advantage of the disarray in the Labour Party, the Prime Minister Stanley Baldwin announced on 19 October that a general election would be held on 14 November.
 With no time for a leadership contest, the party agreed that Attlee should serve as interim leader, on the understanding that a leadership election would be held after the general election.
 Attlee therefore led Labour through the 1935 election, which saw the party stage a partial comeback from its disastrous 1931 performance, winning 38 per cent of the vote, the highest share Labour had won up to that point, and gaining over one hundred seats.

-Attlee stood in the subsequent leadership election, held soon afterward, where he was opposed by Herbert Morrison, who had just re-entered parliament in the recent election, and Arthur Greenwood: Morrison was seen as the favourite, but was distrusted by many sections of the party, especially the left wing.
-Arthur Greenwood meanwhile was a popular figure in the party; however, his leadership bid was severely hampered by his alcohol problem.
+Attlee stood in the subsequent leadership election, held soon afterward, in which he was opposed by Herbert Morrison – who had just re-entered parliament in the recent election – and Arthur Greenwood.
+Morrison was seen as the favourite, but was distrusted by many sections of the party, especially the left wing.
+Greenwood, meanwhile, was a popular figure in the party; however, his leadership bid was severely hampered by his alcohol problem.
 Attlee was able to come across as a competent and unifying figure, particularly having already led the party through a general election.
 He went on to come first in both the first and second ballots, formally being elected Leader of the Labour Party on 3 December 1935.